 IKAR is an international organization that provides recommendations for mountain rescue know-how.
 They recommend that transceiver manufactures publish a recommended search strip width that is "about equal to 1.4 (± 0.1) times the realistic maximum range..."
 That distance is intended to allow for sufficient overlap between search strips.

 The following table shows the average ranges that were measured during my range tests, the calculated search strip width (i.e., the measured range multiplied by 1.4), and the manufacture's recommended search strip width.
-You can see that all of the manufacture's search strip widths are well within the calculated values (although the Zoom+'s recommended width is very close to its calculated width and the Tracker DTS is fairly close).
+You can see that although all of the manufacture's recommended search strip widths are within the calculated values, the recommended widths for the Zoom+, Tracker2, Tracker3, Pieps DSP Pro are a little more agressive. recommended width is very close to its calculated width and the Tracker DTS is fairly close).

 |Search Strip Widths|